mbod/comm318_F21_Project_Group4/data/README.md

 Dataset #1 is the dataset from research conducted by a Penn psychology professor on how much respondants care about each attribute in their ideal partner.

-Dataset #2 is survey data from a survey conducted by the Pew Research Center.
-The survey asks parents and their children about their views on dating and other topics.
+Teen_Dating_Survey.csv is survey data from a survey conducted by the Pew Research Center.
+The survey asks parents and their children about their views on dating, social media, and other topics.
 This is the raw data file.
 URL: https://www.pewresearch.org/internet/dataset/september-2014-march-2015-teens/

-Joy_dataset_2_Clean is the cleaned data set from the last 1/3 (approximate) of the dataset.
-It comprises some of the demographic data and a few questions.
+Joy_Clean_Teen_Dating.csv is a cleaned data set from the last 1/3 (approximate) of the dataset.
+It includes a few survey questions and demographic data.

+Joy_Clean_Teen_Dating_dem.csv is the cleaned data from "Joy_Clean_Teen_Dating.csv" except it only contains demographic information.

-Joy_dataset_2_dem_clean is the cleaned data from dataset #2 except it only contains the demographic information of all of the respondents.
+Joy_Clean_Teen_Dating_Short.csv is the cleaned data from "Joy_Clean_Teen_Dating.csv" except it only contains demographic information and the detailed responses to the survey questions.